0xEigenLabs/0xEigenLabs.github.io/src/guides/trustless-bridge.md

 * Deposit on L2:

-The user calls the `bridgeAsset` method on L2 smart contract, and deposits an amount of asset into the bridge contract, the `bridgeAsset` inserts a new leaf on the L2 Merkle tree and emits an event of the `bridgeAsset` paramters, the user watches the on-chain events and calculates the Merkle Proof p_2 locally, where:
+The user calls the `bridgeAsset` method on L2 smart contract, and deposits an amount of asset into the bridge contract, the `bridgeAsset` inserts a new leaf on the L2 Merkle tree and emits an event of the `bridgeAsset` paramters, the user watches the onchain events and calculates the Merkle Proof p_2 locally, where:

 ```
 Leaf := amount and public key(pk_l1)